 - Expand What else will happen during the lake drawdown? contentCollapse What else will happen during the lake drawdown? contentWhat else will happen during the lake drawdown?

 A community lake cleanup event to remove litter will take place.
-The 2023 community lake clean-up is scheduled for March 11.
-Want to volunteer at Lake Junaluska and take part in a clean-up event?
+The 2024 Community Lake Cleanup is scheduled to take place Feb.
+24, 2024.
+Want to volunteer at Lake Junaluska?
 Complete a Lake Junaluska volunteer interest form online.

 - Expand How is this project funded? contentCollapse How is this project funded? contentHow is this project funded?

-Funding for this biennial project comes from a combination of sources ranging from charitable gifts to public support.
+Funding for this project comes from a combination of sources ranging from charitable gifts to public support.
 As a 501(c)3 nonprofit organization, Lake Junaluska relies on the generosity of charitable supporters to help preserve and maintain the lake, dam and its surrounding pathways for all to enjoy.
-Additionally, this year public funding through the state of North Carolina has been allocated to assist in dredging the lake in order to preserve this Haywood County asset that serves as a recreational hub for many in the community and region.
+Additionally, in 2022, public funding through the state of North Carolina was allocated to assist in dredging the lake in order to preserve this Haywood County asset that serves as a recreational hub for many in the community and region.